56 Hollywood Stars Who Were Much Different When the Cameras Stopped Rolling

 © Wikipedia

-Roscoe Fatty Arbuckle was a silent film legend; a man whose gentle humor and physical comedy made him one of the most beloved entertainers of his time.
+Roscoe ‘Fatty’ Arbuckle was a silent film legend; a man whose gentle humor and physical comedy made him one of the most beloved entertainers of his time.
 But everything changed in 1921, when accusations of rape and manslaughter during a party destroyed his career.
-Though eventually acquitted, the scandal followed him forever.
+Though eventually acquitted, with evidence later suggesting the victim died of peritonitis, which was not related to the charges, the scandal followed him forever.
 Hollywood turned its back, and fans never fully returned.
 Arbuckle’s fall from grace remains one of the most shocking in film history.
-The playful star audiences loved became a symbol of scandal, forever reminding us how quickly admiration can turn to condemnation.
+The playful star audiences loved became a symbol of scandal, forever reminding us how quickly admiration can turn to condemnation, often fueled by a sensationalistic press.

 18. Clark Gable – The King with Flaws